 Equality and Diversity ensures we commission services fairly and that no community or group is left behind when we make commissioning decisions on behalf of our population, especially in relation to meeting the unprecedented challenges the NHS face, as outlined in the ‘NHS Long Term Plan’.

 We will continue to work internally, and in partnership with our providers, community and voluntary sector organisations, and other key stakeholders to ensure that we advance equality of opportunity and strive to meet our exacting requirements of the Equality Act 2010

-The Equality Act 2010 requires us to meet our Public Sector Equality Duty across a range of protected groups including age, gender, race, sex, sexual orientation, religion/belief, gender identity, marital/civil partnership status and pregnancy/maternity status.
+The Equality Act 2010 requires us to meet our Public Sector Equality Duty across a range of protected groups including age, disability, race, sex, sexual orientation, religion/belief, gender reassignment, marital/civil partnership status and pregnancy/maternity status.

 We are required to prepare and publish Equality Objectives and to meet our Specific Duties as outlined in the Equality Act 2010.
 Our plan is specific and measurable and aims to address issues associated with access and outcomes across people who share protected characteristics.
 The CCG understands that at sometimes in our lives we may face barriers in relation to accessing health services or experience different outcomes.
 NHS St Helens CCG want to make a big difference to health outcomes across our diverse communities and our Equality Objectives will support us to do this.